ProfBird/ASP.NET-Core-Demos/README.md

   Two Projects:
   * AsyncDemo.Console - main calls an async method with a time dely in it
   * AsyncDemo.Razor - has a link with an OnGetAsync handler that runs three async methods in parallel

+* __LinqDemo__ - Demonstrates the use of Language Integrated Query.
+  Two Projects:
+  * LinqExercise.Dos
+    Two exercises where a Linq query needs to be added to the code.
+Uses the same list of planets, but different queries from those in the demo.
+  * LinqDemo.Dos
+    Demonstrates the use of Linq through a series of quieries on a list of planets.

   __ASP.NET Web API app__